yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/publish/index.md

-# The transplatform release of game
+# The cross-platform release of games

 - [publish-web.md]
 - [cocos-framework.md]